Detailed Guide on What to Do and See in Mexico

 Central Mexico: Guanajuato, San Miguel de Allende and Querétaro

 Central Mexico has some beautiful towns with incredible architecture.
-Guanajuato city (Guanajuato is also the name of the state in which all 3 towns are located) is located in the mountains and is regularly voted as one of the most attractive Mexican towns.
-Hilly, full of churches, plazas and monuments, you would think yourself in Southern Spain instead of Mexico.
+Guanajuato city is located in the mountains and is regularly voted as one of the most attractive Mexican towns.
+Hilly, full of churches, plazas and monuments, it is gorgeous.
 See more on Guanajuato here (as well as hotel recommendations).
 Many foreigners come to learn Spanish at the local university.
 San Miguel de Allende is another very pretty town and is popular as a retirement spot for many retirees from the USA and Canada.
 It was recently voted the No. 1 city in the world by Condé Nast.
 Have a look at my detailed Guide on San Miguel.
-Still, it gives you an idea what a pretty town it is.
+It gives you an idea what a pretty town it is.
 Querétaro has a bustling arts and music scene and its old section is a wonderful place to explore on foot (We stayed at the Hidalgo Hotel in Queretaro.
 Recommended).
 All three cities are UNESCO World Heritage Sites.

 The Yucatan Peninsula offers both the best beaches in Mexico as well as the most impressive Mayan archeological sites in the country.
 Cancun consistently ranks number one as America’s choice in international vacation destinations.
 Resort towns like Playa del Carmen, Playacar and Cozumel each year welcome over 3 million visitors.
 Almost everything focuses on water activities, including jet skiing, snorkeling and scuba diving.
 Visitors can also explore the nearby site of Chichen Itza – a UNESCO World Heritage Site and one of the top 3 Mayan sites (along with Copán in Honduras and Tikal in Guatemala).
 The nearby ruins at Ek Balam and Uxmal are also worth a visit.
 Further south Tulum and Cobá are equally impressive sites with less tourists.
 For hotels in Cancun, click on the deals finder below.
 There are so many resorts and prices will fluctuate greatly (never mind some of the crazy prices that show up on the banner below – click on it and you’ll see good prices).